chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.1.md

 ### Steering

-We build an ackermann stering systedm to ensure smooth and better turns, we used a mg 995 servo motor cause was dificult to get a better one justo for now
+We build an ackermann stering systedm to ensure smooth and better turns, we used a mg 995 servo motor cause was dificult to get a better one justo for now, all the mechanism is mounted in our 3d printed chasis and we use Fiberon PC

 **Servo Model:** [Insert model]
 **Rotation Range:** [Insert degrees]